esnet/gdg/website/content/docs/releases/gdg_0.9.md

   - [569](https://github.com/esnet/gdg/issues/569) Added plugin rekey — updates all stored values with their encrypted equivalent when enabling a new cipher plugin, so existing backups stay accessible.
   - [568](https://github.com/esnet/gdg/issues/568) A plugin registry was added to help discover available plugins.
   - [566](https://github.com/esnet/gdg/issues/566) TUI support for the plugin registry, allowing plugin discovery and selection from the interactive wizard.
-  - GDG now uses the Grafana App Platform dashboard API on Grafana v13+.
-No configuration changes are required — version detection is automatic.
-  - On Grafana v12 and older the existing legacy API continues to be used unchanged.
-  - When connected to Grafana v13+, downloaded dashboards are saved in a new Kubernetes-style resource format.
-This replaces the flat JSON format used in previous versions.
-The new format carries additional metadata (folder placement, resource name, API version) that the App Platform API requires.
-  - Upload is smarter about mixed repositories: if your backup folder contains a mix of old and new format dashboard files, GDG will handle each file correctly and warn you if any files cannot be applied to the connected server.

-### BugFixes (v0.9.4)
+  - [#590](https://github.com/esnet/gdg/pull/590) GDG now auto-detects Grafana v13+ and switches to the App Platform dashboard API with no configuration changes required.
+Dashboards are saved in a new Kubernetes-style format carrying additional metadata (folder, resource name, API version); v12 and older continue using the legacy API and flat JSON format unchanged.
+Repositories containing a mix of old and new format files are handled correctly, with a warning logged for any file that cannot be applied to the connected server.
+  - [#525](https://github.com/esnet/gdg/issues/525) / [#598](https://github.com/esnet/gdg/pull/598) Added filtering support for alerting contact points.
+Filters are configured under `alert_settings.contact_points.filters` and apply to all contact point operations (list, download, upload, clear).
+  - [#598](https://github.com/esnet/gdg/pull/598) Added `--filter` flag to all `gdg backup alerting templates` subcommands for name-based regex filtering.
+  - [#598](https://github.com/esnet/gdg/pull/598) The interactive config wizard (`gdg tools ctx add`) now includes an Alert Settings phase for configuring contact point filters.

 ### TechDebt (v0.9.4)
   - [570](https://github.com/esnet/gdg/issues/570) Upgraded website code to a latest version.